jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Advanced Cybernetics**
 Cable’s **Advanced Cybernetics** power gives all your equipment everywhere the (X-Men) team affiliation for a turn.
 This makes it so you can play any equipment even if you don’t have a character that matches the equipment’s printed team affiliation.

+# Carnage
+Set: The Defenders
+**Maximum Carnage**
+Carnage’s power triggers when he stuns or gets stunned.
+So it’s possible for it to trigger twice in one combat.

 # Chameleon
 Set: Sinister Syndicate
 **Master of Disguise**